 Wow, that was a satisfying, sumptuous piece of television.
-EM Forster’s brilliant Edwardian novel Howards End was brought to vivid life on Sunday night in another BBC period drama success story that was a feast for the eyes and the mind.
+EM Forster’s brilliant Edwardian novel Howards End was brought to vivid life in another BBC period drama success story that was a feast for the eyes and the mind.

 If you thought it would be hard to top the 1992 Merchant Ivory film starring Helena Bonham Carter and Emma Thompson, then scriptwriter Kenneth Lonergan (of Manchester by the Sea fame) and his cast may have just done it, with what seems on the evidence of episode one to be a pretty pitch-perfect rendition of the story.